AWS CDK vs Terraform: The Complete 2026 Comparison

 Which Approach Fits Your CI/CD Pipeline?

-CDK advantage: Testing integrates seamlessly with existing application test frameworks.
+CDK advantage: Testing integrates with existing application test frameworks.
 Add infrastructure tests to the same pipeline as application code.

 CDK workflow: Run npm test or pytest, fail the build on test failures, same as application code.